brodybits/sqlite-evcustom-browser-memory-storage-ext-free/README.md

-# Cordova/PhoneGap sqlite storage - premium enterprise version with premium performance improvements and extra features for PhoneGap Build
+# SQLite evcustom browser memory storage - emulation of Cordova/PhoneGap sqlite storage plugin on browser - custom enterprise version with evplus updates extra features

+using sql-memory-growth.js

+with Cordova framework optional (not needed)

+This plugin version is available under GPL v3 (<https://www.gnu.org/licenses/gpl-3.0.txt>) or evcustom commercial license options and includes components available under the MIT and Apache 2.0 licenses listed in [LICENSE.md](./LICENSE.md).
+Contact for commercial license: <sales@litehelpers.net>

+**NOTICE:** Commercial licenses for other plugin versions such as [evplus (litehelpers / cordova-plugin-sqlite-evplus-ext-common-free)](https://github.com/litehelpers/cordova-plugin-sqlite-evplus-ext-common-free), [evcore (litehelpers / Cordova-sqlite-evcore-extbuild-free)](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) or [litehelpers / Cordova-sqlite-enterprise-free](https://github.com/litehelpers/Cordova-sqlite-enterprise-free) are **not** valid for this plugin version.
+For a license upgrade please contact: <sales@litehelpers.net>

+## About this plugin version branch

+sqlite-evcustom-browser-memory-storage-ext-free - custom enterprise version emulation of Cordova/PhoneGap sqlite storage plugin on browser, with evplus updates and extra features (missing pre-populated database support)

+## Installation

+Copy the following files and use them in the HTML `script` tag:

+* `www/SQLitePlugin.js`
+* `src/browser/SQLiteProxy.js`
+* `src/deps/browser/sql-memory-growth.js`

+# Original documentation from cordova-plugin-sqlite-evplus-ext-common-free

+**NOTICE:** This version branch only works on browser platform.

 Native SQLite component with API based on HTML5/[Web SQL (DRAFT) API](http://www.w3.org/TR/webdatabase/) for the following platforms:
-- Android
+- ~~Android~~
 - browser
-- iOS
+- ~~iOS~~
-- macOS ("osx" platform)
+- ~~macOS ("osx" platform)~~
-- Windows 10 (UWP) DESKTOP and MOBILE (see below for major limitations)
+- ~~Windows 10 (UWP) DESKTOP and MOBILE (see below for major limitations)~~

 This plugin version uses a special _non-standard_ Android NDK sqlite database access library (C-language implementation) to provide significant performance and memory usage improvements on the Android platform.

 The browser platform is now supported with the following options:
 - This plugin now supports the browser platform using [kripken / sql.js](https://github.com/kripken/sql.js), with no persistence and other limitations described below.
 - Other alternatives documented in [alternative browser platform usage notes](#alternative-browser-platform-usage-notes) section below.

-This plugin version uses a special Android NDK sqlite database access library (C-language implementation), with some premium improvements to the internal JSON interface between the Javascript and native Android implementation, to provide significant performance and memory usage improvements on the Android platform.

-This plugin version is available under GPL v3 (<https://www.gnu.org/licenses/gpl-3.0.txt>) or commercial license options and includes components available under the MIT and Apache 2.0 licenses listed in [LICENSE.md](./LICENSE.md).
-Contact for commercial license: <sales@litehelpers.net>

-**NOTICE:** _Commercial licenses for [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) and [litehelpers / Cordova-sqlite-enterprise-free](https://github.com/litehelpers/Cordova-sqlite-enterprise-free) are NOT valid for this plugin version.
-For an upgrade please contact: <sales@litehelpers.net>_

 ## WARNING: Multiple SQLite problem on all platforms